thunderbird/thunderbird-android/docs/engineering/adr/0009-api-internal-split.md

 3. Update imports and references after package moves.
 4. Add build-plugin check to disallow external dependencies on `:feature:*:internal` and `:core:*:internal` (enforced in the root build).
-5. Move all composition wiring (DI, factory bindings, navigation registrations) to `:app-common` or app modules.
+5. Move shared KMP composition wiring to `:app-composition`; keep platform-specific wiring in `:app-common` or app modules.
 6. When in doubt, prefer starting in `internal`.
 Promote types to `api` only once they’re needed and stable.

 ## Outcomes